CaledoniaProject/Sublime-EncodingConverter/readme.md

 # Sublime-EncodingConvert

 Reopen the current file and convert from whatever encoding you like to `UTF-8`.
-As `@kingkeith` pointed out, for some reason Sublime is unable to add more encoding in the `Reopen with Encoding` dialog.
+As `@kingkeith` pointed out, for some reason Sublime is unable to add more encoding in the `Reopen with Encoding` dialog, so a plugin must be created to suit my needs.

 ## Usage